Skip to main Skip to sidebar

 • New York

 Diaty Diallo is a novelist and artist.
-In 2022, her first novel, Deux secondes d’air qui brûle, was shortlisted for the Prix Médicis and the Prix du Livre Inter, among others.
+In 2022, she published her first novel Deux secondes d’air qui brûle, which was a finalist for the Prix Médicis and the Prix du Livre Inter, among others.

 Most of the music I listen to, rap (trap, drill, jersey drill…), blues, folk, techno, etc. take their roots north America.
 But I’m aware I have many gaps to fill before having a more coherent view of what could be a cultural diasporic continuum between USA and France.